morton-nd/morton-nd/README.md

 auto encoding = MortonND_3D_64.Encode(9, 5, 1);
 ```

-As is the case in 2D, the larger table (while fairly hefty at around 17 MB) will offer the best performance (compared below).

 A 3 field encoder, where the result must fit in a 32 bit field (max field size = ⌊32 bits / 3 fields⌋ = 10 bits) can be achieved as follows: